IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 	select the extension you want uninstall and click "OK".
 ###5.
 How to do I manually remove an installed extension?
 	Sometimes, old TWC extensions can't be fully removed with the uninstall process.
-	In this case, please remove the extension manually and restart Modeler.
+	In this case, please remove the extension folder(same as extension name) manually and restart Modeler.
 	Win:
 		C:\ProgramData\IBM\SPSS\Modeler\18.0\CDB
 	Mac: